vdsm/virtual-dsm/readme.md

       DISK_SIZE: "256G"
     ```

-    This can also be used to resize the existing disk to a larger capacity without data loss.
+    This can also be used to resize the existing disk to a larger capacity without any data loss.

   * ### How do I change the location of the virtual disk?